-|
+The Church |

-|
+Other Sermons |

-|
+Audio Recordings |

-World Religions Islam There are more than one billion people in the world who now claim to believe in the writings of the revelations given to the prophet Muhammad who lived in the 7th century A.D.
+There are more than one billion people in the world who now claim to believe in the writings of the revelations given to the prophet Muhammad who lived in the 7th century A.D.
 What does Islam teach about life after death?
 In his book Understanding Islam: An Introduction to the Muslim World, Thomas Lippman writes:

-Though Muhammad lived about six centuries after the writings of the apostles in the New Testament and thousands years after the writings of Moses in the Old Testament, Mr. Lippman sheds light on the true foundation of Islam.
+Though Muhammad lived about six centuries after the writings of the apostles in the New Testament and thousands of years after the writings of Moses in the Old Testament, Mr. Lippman sheds light on the true foundation of Islam.

 It is clear to see that the followers of Islam believe in a resurrection to either eternal life in the heavenly Paradise or eternal torment in the fires of Hell.
 It is further clear, however, that the declared roots of Islam lie in the Pentateuch of Judaism and the Gospels of Christianity.
 Let’s examine the beliefs of each to compare their teachings about what lies after death.

-Judaism Judaism is one of the world’s oldest religions but one that has evolved its structure of authority since the time of Moses.
+Judaism is one of the world's oldest religions but one that has evolved its structure of authority since the time of Moses.
 The descendants of the priestly line of the sons of Aaron for many centuries were the Sadducees.
-At about the time of Jesus’ life on earth, the sect of the Pharisees grew in importance to ultimately supplant the religious authority of the Sadducees over the general populace.
+At about the time of Jesus' life on earth, the sect of the Pharisees grew in importance to ultimately supplant the religious authority of the Sadducees over the general populace.
 After the destruction of the temple when the Romans sacked Jerusalem, the descendants of the Pharisees came to be the currently recognized Rabbinical structure of modern Judaism.
-In his book What Do Jews Believe?
-David Ariel explains the current teachings of the Rabbis on the subject of death and the afterlife.

-Christianity Thus far, we’ve heard descriptions explaining the beliefs of the religions of Islam and Judaism.
-What does the world’s most widespread religion, Christianity, believe about the subject of life after death?
+Thus far, we've heard descriptions explaining the beliefs of the religions of Islam and Judaism.
+What does the world's most widespread religion, Christianity, believe about the subject of life after death?
 According to the Catholic Encyclopedia, the Christian teaching about life after death and the resurrection from the dead is described in the following manner:

-The Common Source Old Testament One thing should be apparent to all from what we’ve read so far.
-All three major religions of the world believe similar same things about the fate of the dead and the potential for life after death.
-It’s not surprising that we should find such commonality among them since both Islam and Christianity supposedly share the same basis for the most fundamental of their scriptures in the Pentateuch and Pslams of the Bible given to Israel and the Jews.
-Since they all basically agree, it looks like it’s an open and shut case and, therefore, our study should be over.
-Wait a minute, though.
-So far, we’ve heard from excellent sources documenting what the mosques, temples, and churches teach about their beliefs but we haven’t confirmed those teachings from the foundational scriptures claimed by those bodies.
-We shouldn’t just accept the word of others but let’s go to the Pentateuch itself to see what God actually says about the subject.
-In Genesis 3:19, God pronounces the curses Adam earned through his disobedience and his rebellion against God in the issue of eating the forbidden fruit from the tree of the knowledge of good and evil in the Garden of Eden.
-In enumerating those curses that would befall Adam, God spoke of the true origin and the true destiny of humanity.
+One thing should be apparent to all from what we've read so far.
+All three major religions of the world believe similar things about the fate of the dead and the potential for life after death.
+It's not surprising that we should find such commonality among them since both Islam and Christianity supposedly share the same basis for the most fundamental of their scriptures in the Pentateuch and Pslams of the Bible given to Israel and the Jews.
+Since they all basically agree, it looks like it's an open and shut case and, therefore, our study should be over.

 So, we see that man came from the dust of the ground and is destined to return to the dust of the ground at death.
 In Genesis 49:33, we can see that the same fate eventually confronted even some of the most righteous of the patriarchs such as Jacob.